Who Got Stimulated?

 Indeed, tax reductions in each of the last five administrations have resulted in tax revenue increases to the fed’s coffers.

-Publisher's Note: The Patriot Post's role as a national advocate for Essential Liberty and leader of the charge to restore the integrity of our Constitution is more vital now than ever.
+Publisher’s Note: The Patriot Post‘s role as a national advocate for Essential Liberty and leader of the charge to restore the integrity of our Constitution is more vital now than ever.
 It will, at best, take several election cycles to re-establish the primacy of First Principles and Rule of Law, and to reset our course toward Liberty.
 So our work continues in earnest.
-Please help us maintain that momentum with your support of our 2010 Year-End Campaign.
+Please help us maintain that momentum with your support of our Annual Campaign.